MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/mailboxes/Restore-RecoverableItems.md

 ```

 ### -MaxParallelSize
 The MaxParallelSize paramater controls the maximum number of parallel threads restoring.
-Higher numbers of parallel threads running will typically increase the speed of Restore-RecoverableItems.
+Higher numbers of parallel threads running will typically increase the speed of Restore-RecoverableItems for the multiple mailbox restoring scenario. it cannot work on single mailbox restoring scenario.
 Valid values are integers from 1 to 10.
+By default, -MaxParallelSize value is 4.

 ```yaml
 Type: Int32